Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Customization.md

 ## Custom CSS styling

-The stylesheet can be configured to be dynamically setup for each field iFrame by passing the CSS in JSON format.
+The stylesheet can be configured to be dynamically setup for each field by passing the CSS in JSON format.
 The JSON-formatted stylesheet is validated for safety against a whitelist and only the portions that fail this validation are dropped without affecting the rest of the stylesheet or overall form rendering.

 <!-- theme: info -->
 > Most standard CSS properties as well as some vendor-specific properties are included in the whitelist.